 What’s more, you should be aware that manufacturers will often use “earbuds” as an umbrella term that covers IEMs as well.
 After all, if something has replaceable ear tips, it’s an IEM; earbuds do not have ear tips because they aren’t inserted into the ear canal.

-So be aware that, while it is good to understand what types of audio devices there are, no everyone uses the same labels, and sometimes even the manufacturers themselves will not bother with such labels at all.
+So be aware that while it is good to understand what types of audio devices there are, not everyone uses the same labels, and sometimes even the manufacturers themselves will not bother with such labels at all.